All Episodes

 You and I have talked about this.

-We produce our oil, our gas, and our coal, uh, and Hillary's position is keep it in the ground.
+We produce our oil, our gas, and our coal.

 Here's some very, very simple things we can do.

-I uh I think Trump, when he pointed out, number one, the bad economic policies and you know, the the absolute suffering of people that live in Detroit, you can add to that people that live in Baltimore or any city that has been under real democratic rule for any length of time, and and I would even say New York is in decline, and I'd say New Jersey's in decline and all the people that have money are beginning to leave these states in droves and billions of dollars keep leaving.
+I think Trump, when he pointed out, number one, the bad economic policies and the absolute suffering of people that live in Detroit, you can add to that people that live in Baltimore or any city that has been under real Democratic rule for any length of time.

-But if you do a few fundamental things, and and I'm not saying you have to you have to rework the wheel here.
+But if you do a few fundamental things, and I'm not saying you have to rework the wheel here, but fundamentally, you can't have the highest corporate tax rate and incentivize business to spend money.

 We can't possibly compete with that.

-If we would allow the repatriation of the trillions of dollars overseas that are parked by multinational corporations, say bring your money here at a very low rate and build your factories and manufacturing centers here, that's gonna help Michigan, Detroit, that's gonna help Ohio, that's gonna help Pennsylvania, that's gonna help Wisconsin, and that's gonna help a lot of cities and towns.
+But if we did some simple things, if we would drop the corporate tax rate to incentivize corporations to be here, not overseas, if we would allow the repatriation of the trillions of dollars overseas that are parked by multinational corporations, say, bring your money here at a very low rate and build your factories and manufacturing centers here.

-I mean, that if you want to see what liberalism, Bernie Sanders and Hillary Clinton liberalism leads to, you go to Detroit and you go to inner city Chicago and you see, you know, there's there's no law and order there.
+I mean, if you want to see what liberalism, Bernie Sanders and Hillary Clinton liberalism leads to, you go to Detroit and you go to inner city Chicago and you see, you know, there's no law and order there.

-There are not only sho there's not only shooting the people, they're shooting the police there.
+There's not only shooting the people, they're shooting the police there.

-Uh there's no good schools.
+There's no good schools.

-And by the way, I want to see the Republicans talk more about school choice as a way of really liberating low income people.
+And by the way, I want to see the Republicans talk more about school choice as a way of really liberating low-income people.

 He said we can rebuild these great cities.